THE THINKING EQUESTRIAN

 Picture

-OK, I admit it: I only have Stubben bridles, and I've had them for years.
-But they are very hard to find and very expensive.
-Here is one from Dover Saddlery.
+Stubben bridles high quality.
+I've had them for years.
+But they are very expensive.
+Here is a selection of them from Dover Saddlery.

 Picture